Should be used with caution: proportion has a Margin of Error (MoE) >10 percentage points and/or proportion ± MoE equals <0% or >100%.

 Trends

-Has the proportion of people with disability who sought advice or support after experiencing assault increased over time?
+Has the proportion of people with disability who sought advice or support after experiencing physical assault by a male increased over time?

-The data in the graph and the table below show the proportion of adults with disability (aged 18 and over) who experienced assault and sought advice or support after the most recent incident.
-Data from 2012 and 2016 are used.
-In 2016, 52% of adults with disability reported seeking advice or support after the most recent incident of assault, compared with 57% in 2012.
+The data in the graph and the table below show the proportion of adults with disability (aged 18 and over) who experienced physical assault by a male in the past 3 years and sought advice or support after the most recent incident.
+Data from 2012 to 2021–22 are used.
+In 2021–22, 65% of adults with disability reported seeking advice or support after the most recent incident of physical assault by a male, compared with 57% in 2012.
+The baseline used to track change over time is 2021–22 (please note that the proportion for the 2021–22 group has a high margin of error and should be used with caution).

 Source: